Efrain Gonzalez Jr.: Arrest and conviction

 On August 25, 2006, Gonzalez was indicted on federal mail fraud charges.
 He was accused of taking $37,412 from November 2000 to May 2006 from the West Bronx Neighborhood Association, a nonprofit organization he founded, and using it for personal expenses, including New York Yankees tickets and membership fees at a vacation club in the Dominican Republic.
 He surrendered to federal authorities when his indictment was unsealed, and released on $25,000 bail following his arraignment the same day.

-Despite being under indictment, González was re-elected in a landslide to his State Senate seat in November 2006.
+Despite the indictment, González had no primary challenger in the 2006 New York State Senate election, and he easily won against a token Republican opposition in the general election that year.

 A superseding indictment followed on December 12, 2006, accusing Gonzalez and others of mail fraud and theft of federal funds in a conspiracy to steal $423,000 through a complicated scheme that involved funneling the money through the West Bronx Neighborhood Association and the United Latin American Foundation, another not-for-profit group.
 As in the first set of charges, he was also accused of using state money and about $40,000 in federal grants for membership fees in a vacation club, rent and renovations for homes used by his wife and mother-in-law, and items like Yankees tickets, jewelry and college tuition for his daughter, and designing and printing labels for cigars produced by a company he owned.

 The case against Gonzalez was delayed because of concurrent investigations of other New York State lawmakers, and he was challenged in the 2008 Democratic primary by Pedro Espada Jr., who had previously been a New York State Senator in an adjoining district.
 Despite backing from the New York State Democratic party, Gonzalez lost the primary election.